-Northfield School and Sports College actively promotes fundamental British values including democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.
+Northfield actively promotes fundamental British values including democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.

-British values underpin the school's PSHCE provision and the spiritual, moral, social and cultural (SMSC) development of our students.
+British values underpin the school's PSHCE provision and the spiritual, moral, social and cultural (SMSC) development of our pupils.

 Tolerance of those of Different Faiths, Beliefs and Cultures

-Our students are encouraged to regard people of all faiths, races and cultures with respect and tolerance.
-Students understand that while different people may hold different views about what is 'right' and 'wrong', all people living in England are subject to its law.
-Students at the school are made aware of the difference between the law of the land and religious law.
+Our pupils are encouraged to regard people of all faiths, races and cultures with respect and tolerance.
+Pupils understand that while different people may hold different views about what is 'right' and 'wrong', all people living in England are subject to its law.
+Pupils at the school are made aware of the difference between the law of the land and religious law.
 The school's ethos and teaching supports the rule of English civil and criminal law.
 The school will challenge opinions or behaviours that are contrary to fundamental British values.

-Through the curriculum and extra-curricular activities students acquire an appreciation of and respect for their own and other cultures.
+Through the curriculum and extra-curricular activities pupils acquire an appreciation of and respect for their own and other cultures.

-Through its PSHCE provision, students are made aware of how citizens can influence decision-making through participation in the democratic process.
-Students are actively encouraged to engage in the democratic process by electing representatives to the school council, participate in Parliamentary Debate Week, as well as mock elections.
-Local MP, Alex Cunningham, and local councillors regularly visit the school to actively encourage students to participate in the democratic process.
+Through its PSHCE provision, pupils are made aware of how citizens can influence decision-making through participation in the democratic process.
+Pupils are actively encouraged to engage in the democratic process by electing representatives to the school council, participate in Parliamentary Debate Week, as well as mock elections.
+Local MP, Alex Cunningham, and local councillors regularly visit the school to actively encourage pupils to participate in the democratic process.

 Below are some quotes from our students illustrating what British values mean to them: